iamRichardCN/DEVOPS-PROJECTS/projec3-MERN-STACK-IMPLEMENTATION.md

 export default Todo;
 ```

+**Customizing the interface of the application**

-We need to make little adjustment to our react code.
+to customize the interface if the application, We need to make little adjustment to our react code.
 Delete the logo and adjust our App.js to look like this.
 Move to the src folder to adjust the ```App.js```, ```App.css```, and the ```index.css```